atirut-w/oclinux/README.md

 # About
 A Linux-like OS kernel written from scratch for OpenComputers mod.
-Currently does not even boot init.lua(not /init.lua at the root!) because I decided to rewrite it

 # Credits
 Z0idburg for providing some codebase and for teaching me stuff.